ytorres1/INST326-groupblue/README.md

     - Prints party invitation

 **Annotated bibliography**
-- all sources used to develop our project.
-For each source, explain how we used the source.
-“Pandas.DataFrame.Loc#.”
+- “Pandas.DataFrame.Loc#.”
 Pandas.DataFrame.Loc - Pandas 2.0.1 Documentation, pandas.pydata.org/docs/reference/api/pandas.DataFrame.loc.html.
 Accessed 11 May 2023.
 - This source was used to better understand how to use .loc to properly split up dataframes using pandas.

 **Attribution Table**